Te Vara Nui Village

 Rarotonga has a Game Fishing Club located in KiiKii, where visitors are made very welcome.
 The Club is affiliated to the International Game Fishing Association, and for a small fee you can join as a social member.
 This is the place to relax and share in a few of the ‘fish that got away’ stories!

 Scenic flights are a great opportunity to see Rarotonga’s mountain trails and diving spots from the skies as well as a stunning view of the whole island and its majestic mountain peaks and verdant coastal plains.
-A 20 minute flight costs NZ$75 per adult and NZ$57 per child (11yrs and under).
 The minimum number of people required for the trip is 2, and the maximum allowed is 3.
 Flights operate daily between 9am and 2pm.

 Takitumu Conservation Area